pbouzakis/spak/doc/testing.md

 ### Run the App in your test setup

-You'll need to run the App before running your tests to ensure you modules can access providers, the action dispatcher, of the App object.
+You'll need to run the App before running your tests to ensure your modules can access app providers, the action dispatcher, etc. off the App object.

 The `yep-app` package comes with a `TestApp` object that provides all the necessary defaults and runs the app for you.